GreenfishK/DataCitation/README.md

 # Database setup
 Create db and necessary tables by typing following code into the command line:

+    sqlite3 query_store.db

-    sqlite3 query_store.db "Create table query (
+    Create table query_hub (
     query_checksum CHAR (200) PRIMARY KEY,
     orig_query CHAR (4000),
     normal_query CHAR (4000)
-    )"
+    );

-    sqlite3 query_store.db "Create table query_citation (
+    Create table query_citation (
-    query_PID CHAR (500) PRIMARY KEY,
+    query_pid CHAR (500) PRIMARY KEY,
     query_checksum CHAR (200),
     result_set_checksum CHAR (200),
-    result_set_desc CHAR (4000),
     citation_timestamp DATETIME,
     citation_snippet CHAR (4000),
-    foreign key(query_checksum) references query(query_checksum)
+    foreign key(query_checksum) references query_hub(query_checksum)
-    )"

-citation_data
-/*
-might be a dict in JSON or XML format and contain different citation data sets (e.g. dublin core, dataverse, FORCE11...)
-*/
+    );

-Test database by selecting from it.
+Test database by inserting data and executing a query with both tables joined.
 This can be done by issuing following statement via CLI:

     sqlite3
     .open query_store.db
-    select * from query_store.query;

-An empty result set should be returned.

-Test database by inserting a record.
-This can be done by typing following into the command line:

-    insert into citation_data values (1,"ABC", "checksumABC", "checksumResultABC", "Select * from dual", "Select * from dual", "2021-02-14 15:12:19", "2021-02-14 15:12:19", "some description", "some JSON object");
+    insert into query_hub values (123, 'Select * from dual', 'Select a, b, c from dual');

-The inserted row should be returned.
-Now let's remove the row again.

-    Delete from citation_data;
+    insert into query_citation values (1, 123, 333443, 'some description', '2020-09-08T12:11:21.941+02:00', 'Some citation snippet');
+    insert into query_citation values (2, 123, 123132, 'some other description', '2021-01-08T12:11:21.941+02:00', 'Some other citation snippet');

+    sqlite3
+    .open query_store.db
+    select b.query_pid, a.query_checksum, a.orig_query, a.normal_query,
+    b.result_set_checksum, b.result_set_desc, b.citation_timestamp, b.citation_snippet
+    from query a join query_citation b
+    on a.query_checksum = b.query_checksum
+    where a.query_checksum = 123 and citation_timestamp =
+    (select max(citation_timestamp) from query_citation c
+    where a.query_checksum = c.query_checksum);

+One record should be returned where the record from the query_citation table will be the one with the most recent citation date.
 Quit the sqlite3 editor with:

     .quit